 All the muscular dystrophies are caused due to a core genetic defect and their.
 Different types are determined based on different genes and the proteins that are formed by these genes.
 These defects can be inherited or sporadic, which means that the disorder can be passed on from one generation to another or can occur as a spontaneous defect in the genes of an individual.

 Muscular Dystrophy can be inherited in following ways: -

 Due to continuous muscle degeneration there is chronic inflammation which damages muscles even more.
 As the stem cells that make new muscle cells are exhausted there is scarring of muscles and muscle cells are replaced with fat cells or connective tissue causing contractures.
-In addition to the muscles of the body muscles of cell walls are also affected because of which blood supply to the muscles is affected causing more damage.
 Not only in the muscles but DCG is also present in various non-muscular tissue like nerves, kidneys, spleen and schwann cells.
 Therefore muscular dystrophies may show some neurological symptoms as well.

 Depending upon impaired gene, site where the gene is located and the progression of symptoms muscular dystrophies are divided into various types.

 There are nine major forms of muscular dystrophy:

 Signs & Symptoms

 2 to 6 years (most severe form of Muscular Dystrophy)

 Generalised muscle weakness in all voluntary muscles ,Gower's sign positive (patient makes use of his hands to climb up on his body while getting up from floor), frequent falls while walking, poor balance in standing & walking.